No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 The TikTok trend has been around for years- baffling teachers, administrators and the press

 It was unprecedented.
 Dozens of students walked out of Mt.
-Nebo Middle School in Utah on an April afternoon to object to classmates that the protesters characterized as over-aggressive “furries.”
+Nebo Middle School in Utah on an afternoon in April of 2024 to object to protest classmates that the demonstrators characterized as over-aggressive “furries.”
 They were wrong, of course.

 Yes, the alleged offenders were a clique of animal-mask-wearing 6th graders (and some 7th graders), regularly invading the personal space of fellow students.
 And yes, the students in the clique self-identified as animals.
 But the near dozen students were not “furries” per se, in body-suit regalia, parading about campus like out-of-work sports mascots.
 They were ‘therians.’

-It only takes a TikTok search for #therians to see that the school kid trend of identifying by an animal “therio-type” is enthusiastically embraced by thousands.
+It only takes a TikTok search for #therians to see that the school kid trend of identifying by an animal “therio-type” is enthusiastically embraced by an entire subculture.

-Why doesn’t the term “furries” suffice in this case?
+Why doesn’t the term “furries” adequately describe the quadru-ped students in this case?

 Run a Tiktok search for #Therians.
 The accessories of today’s “therian” teens & tweens, immersed in a subculture of anthropomorphic identity, are more scaled down than their more adult “furry” counterparts.
 Kids often sport a simple mask or a tail.
 Their identities are not rooted in a fur-suit.
 They are rooted in behavior.